Skip to main content

 Overview

 The Python runtime can receive events from configured connection triggers.
-It cannot use the connection for outgoing messages, you will need to use a Python library to do that.
+It cannot use the connection for outgoing messages, you'll need to use a Python library to do that.

 Handler Functions

-Each Python handler is a function that receives a single parameter called event.
-The event has several fields:
+Each Python handler is a function that receives a single parameter called event of type Event.
+The event has these attributes:

 • data: This is the "raw" event sent by the trigger.
 The content of data depends on the trigger's integration.

-The event is a dict, but you can also use attribute access (.) with it.
+The event type is a dict-like object, you can access attributes values using the . operator or the [] operator.
 Both of the following lines are valid:

 body = event['data']['body']